 You can also discover where and when the tyre was manufactured.
 This information is represented by the series of letters and numbers which begin ‘DOT’, which itself means the tyre exceeds standards set out by the Department of Transport Safety Standards.

 The following 8 characters after ‘DOT’ are a manufacturer-produced serial number used to identify the facility in which the tyre was made.

 The final four numbers, typically found within a square window, will allow you to identify the age of the tyre.
 The first two numbers are the week of the year in which the tyre was produced, from 1 to 52.
 The last two numbers represent the year.
 A tyre marked ‘1408’ was produced in the 14th week of 2008.

 Over time, tyres age and this degradation process speeds up with unuse.
 If you have tyres over 6 years old fitted to your vehicle or are offered old tyres for sale, make sure to have them professionally checked over to guarantee they are roadworthy.

 A run flat tyre has specially strengthened sidewalls which are capable of supporting the car’s weight should a sudden drop in pressure occur – such as when the tyre is punctured.
 Typically, a run flat tyre is perfectly safe running at 50mph for approximately 50 miles but should be checked by a tyre professional as soon as possible.
 The great news is, you’ll be able to drive straight to the tyre centre, rather than endure the hassle of switching to the spare wheel!

-Uncertain whether you car has run flat tyres?
+Uncertain whether your car has run-flat tyres?
 Check the sidewalls for any of the markings listed below:

 |EMT||Extended Mobility Technology||Goodyear|